tuupola/hagl_pico_mipi/README.md

 ## Usage

 To use with a Raspberry Pi Pico SDK project you include this HAL and the [HAGL graphics library](https://github.com/tuupola/hagl) itself.
+For example applications see [Old School Demo Effects](https://github.com/tuupola/pico_effects) and [Graphics Speed Tests](https://github.com/tuupola/pico_effects).

 ```
 $ mkdir external